-The original staircase of Mill 4 has carried thousands of workers throughout the decades, and has been preserved for visitors to have an experience which echoes that of the factory workers.
+The original staircase of Mill 4 has carried thousands of workers throughout the decades and has been preserved for visitors to have an experience that echoes that of the factory workers.

-‘Golden Cup’ was one of Nan Fung Textiles’ champion brands, and its imagery adorns the main entry gate at the previous Mill 4 to welcome every visitor to The Mills.
+‘Golden Cup’ was one of Nan Fung Textiles’ champion brands, and its imagery adorns the main entry gate at the previous Mill 4 to welcome every visitor to The Mills, commemorating the promise and contribution of former textile workers to the industry.

 The original “Nan Fung Textile Co., Ltd.” signage on the external wall was one of the most distinguishing features of the former mill complex.